Logo 101: How to design logos

 Once you have your strategic word (also called positioning or brand essence) set, you will also create a set of up to five words that paint a picture of your overall brand identity world.
 These words can be a mix of nouns, verbs or adjectives where each describes one important aspect of your company: this could be your tone (e.g. young, professional, loud), your industry-specific focus (e.g. plus-size, slow-food, on a budget), your company compared to your competition (the fastest, best quality, most modern), your target audience (online card players, urban women or stressed-out fathers) and so forth.

 Your set of brand identity words will need to be reflected in the sum of all of your design (and copy) elements such as your logo, your tagline, your website colors, or your choice of business card stock.
 Rather than trying to say everything with your brand colors, for example, your brand colors, your logo, your tagline each should have only one purpose—and only one or two of your brand words need to be reflected in each.
 None of the brand elements will usually stand alone.
-Everything will come together on your company website, in your LinkedIn background photo or on your business card.
+Everything will come together on your company website, packaging, and business card.

 Before starting with the Mojomox logo maker app, make a decision what word you’d like to have represented in your logo and in your brand colors.
 Then start with selecting the typeface.
-It’s easiest if you start with the Mojomox logo maker page all the way at the top where you can type in your company name and immediately see a preview of logo wordmark choices.
-Pick one as a baseline and you’ll land in the logo maker app to start with your refinements—more in the next section.
+It’s easiest if you start with the Mojomox logo maker where you can type in your company name and immediately see a preview of logo wordmark choices.
+Pick one as a baseline and you’ll land in the logo maker app to start with your refinements.

 Once you have the overall shape of the logo set, test out colors.
 The logo maker app has defined presets that you can use to quickly iterate through different options.
 Use one of the words from your brand identity set to select a color that represents this word best (read more about the meaning of colors).
 You can use the foreground and background color pickers to further customize your color choice.

-The Mojomox logo maker app currently supports ten sans serif fonts and five serif fonts: “Bauhaus Geo” is our main sans serif typeface.
-This typeface was specifically designed to meet the needs of modern, straight-forward and versatile logo wordmarks.
-It’s set slightly tight and works well for long copy that requires a modern, constructed look.
+The Mojomox logo maker app has many custom typefaces and alternate letter designs.
+All fonts are specifically designed to meet the needs of modern, straight-forward and versatile logo wordmarks.
+Mojomox fonts are set slightly tight and works well for long copy that requires a modern, constructed look.

 “Bauhaus Cut” is the third typeface and it’s characterized by its eccentric letter corners that add an edgy, organic and when used sparingly simply a special feel to the logo design.

-The rounded typeface “Bauhaus Rnd” is a sister type to “Bauhaus Geo;” it has the same structure but rounded corners for a soft, slightly playful, more approachable take on the regular Geo style.
+The rounded typeface “Bauhaus Goji” is a sister type to “Bauhaus Geo;” it has the same structure but rounded corners for a soft, slightly playful, more approachable take on the regular Geo style.

 In logo design, brand names can be set in various ways.
 Each of the following options embody a difference in appearance: